hyperpc/myapp/README.md

 # myapp

 A simple Spring boot project

+To test CI/CD with Jenkins and Github